Crosby Field: Youth, education, and early career

 Field was born in Jamestown, New York, in 1889 as only child.
-His father was aclergyman, and his mother a member of "the southern branch of the Crosby family, which settled originally in Massachusetts in the Colonial period."
-He obtained his BSc from New York University in 1909, his MSc in mechanical engineering from Cornell University in 1912, and his MSc in electrical engineering from Union College in 1914.
+His father was a clergyman, and his mother a member of "the southern branch of the Crosby family, which settled originally in Massachusetts in the Colonial period."
+He obtained his BSc from New York University in 1909, his M.E. in mechanical engineering from Cornell University in 1912, and his MSc in electrical engineering from Union College in 1914.

 After his graduation in 1912 Field had started working at General Electric, among others at the Protective Apparatus Laboratory under Charles Proteus Steinmetz.
 After making a start with his own private practice as consulting engineer in 1914-15, he became chief engineer at Standard Aniline Products Corporation, now part of Allied Corp.
 After the outbreak of World War I, he served as in the United States Army Ordnance Department as inspector in ordnance, in which he rose to major.